effone/jquery.nok/README.md

 - Values included under `Options` are defaults.
 Change those as required.
 - If message is blank, nok will not knock (appear).
 - Pass a second value in number only else the nok will be sticky.
-- Click on a sticky nok to dissmiss.
+- Click on a sticky nok to dismiss.
 Simple as that.